nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The `AddScheduleCommand#exceute(Model)` will perform the following checks in this order to ensure that the `Schedule` can be added to the `Model`:
 1. The `Index` is valid.
 2. A valid schedule can be created with the given `Index`, `StartTime` and `EndTime`.
-    <div markdown="span" class="alert alert-info">:information_source: **Note:** A `Schedule` is considered valid if its start time is before its end time.
+    <div markdown="span" class="alert alert-info">:information_source: **Note:** A `Schedule` is considered valid if its start time is before its end time and both start time and end time falls on the same day.
 This is enforced by the constructor of the `Schedule` class, it throws an `IllegalArgumentException` if it is not valid.

     </div>
 3. Executing this command would not result in a duplicate schedule in the `Model`.